SpoonX/aurelia-charts/doc/configuration.md

 chart using the `<chart-element type='line' settings.bind='vmSettings'></chart-element>`

-You can also choose to overwrite the config defaults by setting the `library` atribute.
-You can read more about that in the *component* chapter
+You can also choose to overwrite the config defaults by setting the `library` bindable.
+You can read more about that in the *component* chapter.